DressMeProject/DressMe/README.md

 Used for grid view that provides editing options.
 - __Fluttertoast__ : In the application, toast was used to show messages.

-- __Font Awesome Flutter__ : Font Awesome was used to use icons in Flutter applications.
+- __Font Awesome Flutter__ : Was used to use icons in Flutter applications.
 - __Palette Generator__ : Creates color palette from images, used to ensure design compatibility.
 - __Permission Handler__ : It was used to manage permissions on Android and iOS.
 - __Geolocator__ : It was used to retrieve and manage the location of the device.